Christopher-Andersen/Main-Engine-Control-System/README.md

 ![Circuit Diagram](/images/Circuit-diagram.png "Circuit Diagram")

-The diodes represent the output states and serve as a visual representation of what is happening on the flywheel.
-These diodes are then hardwired to a fuel injector for a cylinder, hypothetically, because the cylinder assignment per state is not known.
+The diodes represent the output states and serve as a visual representation of what happens on the flywheel.
+These diodes are hardwired to a FIVA valve for a cylinder, hypothetically, because the cylinder assignment per state is not known.
 As an example, the firing order of this engine is 1-5-3-4-2-6.
 Relating the firing order to the state of the cylinder in the diesel cycle (which is unknown, this coompletely hypothetical), we can say while the flywheel is within 0-44 degrees (S0), cylinder 1 is injecting fuel into the cylinder, cylinder 6 has just combusted its fuel and is on the start of its power stroke, cylinder 2 is halfway through its power stroke with the exhaust valves starting to open, cylinder 4 is at bottom dead center with its scavenge air valves open, cylinder 3 is halfway through its compression stroke, closing its exhaust valves, and cylinder 5 is finishing its compression stroke, awaiting fuel injection.